asn-d6/onionperf/README.md

 The last command should output something like `~/venv/bin/python3` as the path to the `python3` binary used in the virtual environment.

-In the next step, the OnionPerf repository is being cloned and requirements are being installed:
+The next step is to clone the OnionPerf repository and install its requirements:

 ```shell
 git clone https://git.torproject.org/onionperf.git
 pip3 install --no-cache -r onionperf/requirements.txt
 ```

-The next step after that is to install OnionPerf and print out the usage information to see if the installation was successful:
+The final step is to install OnionPerf and print out the usage information to see if the installation was successful:

 ```shell
 cd onionperf/